skgtech/skgtech.io-docker/README.md

 ### Usage

-  - Pull the docker image `git pull skgtech/website`
+  - Pull the docker image `docker pull skgtech/website`
   - Fork the official repository [github.com/skgtech/skgtech.github.io](https://github.com/skgtech/skgtech.github.io).
 You can use [hub](https://hub.github.com/) to do this from CLI if you like
   - Clone your own repository locally (skip this if you have used **hub**)
   - Create a new Docker container